 This episode of It’s Hot Out There brings us to downtown Ypsilanti for the annual Krampus Ball.
-This was a free event open to the public that included several DJs, a puppet show, and a walk down Michigan Avenue.
-All around an amazing party, with many working furiously to make it happen: from steadfast Mark Maynard at the tap, to the DJ’s flinging confetti on the dancers while pointing the strobe at the outlandish costumes; from the puppeteer, using both hands to ensure his characters danced on the beat, to his friends, spearing sausage chunks on toothpicks to feed him and keep the wooden creatures dancing on their strings.
+This free holiday event, open to the public, includes several DJs, a puppet show, and a walk down Michigan Avenue.
+An amazing party, with many working to make it happen: from steadfast Mark Maynard at the tap, to the DJ’s flinging confetti on the dancers while pointing the strobe at the outlandish costumes; the puppeteer used both hands to make his creatures dance on the beat while his friends speared sausage chunks into his mouth.

 This week’s environmental news, views, and grooves bring hosts Rebecca Hardin and Emily Durand to the world of social work.
 Through their discussions with Dr. Lucy Lawrence, professor of social work at Warren Wilson College in Asheville, NC, our hosts delve deep into the environmental movements happening in the field.

 Here is a little background on the field of social work: it seeks to enhance the well-being of individuals, families, and communities through direct interaction.
 Also, individuals in this field strive to ensure social welfare and security for those affected by social disadvantages such as poverty or disabilities.
 This week’s show runner Emily Durand, pictured, has first hand experience in this area of study and the field of environmental justice.

 This week’s show featured a new method of conducting the show.
 Our hosts Becca Baylor, Alex Truelove, Bailey Schneider, and Harry Rice had a roundtable discussion about the changes occurring around campus.